KenichiFujita/hacker-news-browser/README.md

 ## License

-Hacker News Browser is released under the MIT license.
+HNB - Hacker News Browser is released under the MIT license.
 See LICENSE for details.